Panasonic G9 vs GX9

 Studio photographers will appreciate that the Panasonic G9 (unlike the GX9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the G9 and the GX9 are recent models that are part of the current product line-up.
 The GX9 replaced the earlier Panasonic GX8, while the G9 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the G9 and GX9 can be found, respectively, in the Panasonic G9 Manual (free pdf) or the online Panasonic GX9 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic G9 or the Panasonic GX9 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.